 As explained above (see questions 1, 2 and 4), the privilege does not apply regarding non-typical attorney activities.
 In particular, an attorney acting as a financial intermediary (eg, asset manager) is subject to the Swiss Anti-Money Laundering Act (AMLA).
-Article 9 AMLA refers to different situations in which there are reasonable grounds for the financial intermediary to suspect that the assets involved are connected to a money laundering operation.
-In such situations, the financial intermediary - who can an attorney - notably has a duty to file a report with the Money Laundering Reporting Office (MROS).
+Article 9 AMLA refers to different situations in which there are reasonable grounds for the financial intermediary to suspect that the assets involved are connected to a money-laundering operation.
+In such situations, the financial intermediary - who can be an attorney - has, in particular, a duty to file a report with the Money Laundering Reporting Office (MROS).
 It is worth noting that since 1 January 2016 tax evasion offences may in specific (and rather limited) circumstances give rise to money laundering.

-A draft legislation suggests imposing, through AMLA, various obligations to people who act as "counsellors" and provide advice in relation to the creation or management of offshore companies, domicile companies in Switzerland and trusts - such as attorneys who give advice to their clients in relation with tax or asset management matters.
-These counsellors will be under the obligation to report to MROS in case they suspect that assets are connected to a money laundering operation, the same way as financial intermediaries.
-Counsellors will also be required to inform MROS if they terminate an existing business relationship on the grounds of such suspicions.
-Moreover, counsellors will have to appoint an audit company to verify that they respect their AMLA obligations.
-Should this audit company find that the audited counsellor did not fulfil his or her duty to report to MROS, it must immediately file such report with the MROS.
+Draft legislation presented by the Federal Council suggested imposing, through AMLA, various obligations to people who act as "counsellors" and provide advice in relation to the creation or management of offshore companies, domicile companies in Switzerland and trusts - such as attorneys who give advice to their clients in relation with tax or asset management matters.
+These counsellors would have been under the obligation to report to MROS if they suspected that assets were connected to a money-laundering operation, the same way as financial intermediaries.
+However, in 2020/2021 the Federal Assembly ruled out the submission of "counsellors" to AMLA.